singh95ravindra/learn-restful-webservices/README.md

 # learn-restful-webservices
-to learn restful web-services with spring boot
+this project is to learn restful web-services with spring boot